bootlin/buildroot-external-st/docs/nor_emmc_boot.md

 Applicable platforms: STM32MP257F-EV1.

-First, before the Buildroot build you have to update fw_env.config link to follow the new location of the U-boot environment in the NOR memory.
-Without this RAUC will fail at reading the U-boot environment.
+First, before the Buildroot build you have to update fwumdata.config link to follow the new location of the FWU metadata in the NOR memory Without this RAUC will fail at reading the FWU metadata.

 ```
-$ ln -sf fw_env_nor.config buildroot-external-st/board/stmicroelectronics/stm32mp2/overlay-demo/etc/fw_env.config
+$ ln -sf fwumdata.config buildroot-external-st/board/stmicroelectronics/stm32mp2/overlay-demo/etc/fwumdata.config
 ```

 Then flash the board as explained in the [STM32Cube programmer doc](docs/stm32cubeprogrammer.md)